Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 > Describe an approach on how the feature should be tested.

 To test the feature, we should focus on the following types of tests:
-- the unit tests, which cover the main logic of the feature, described in the [program section](#program);
+- The unit tests, which cover the main logic of the feature, described in the [program section](#program).
-- the widget tests, which test that the UI behaviour corresponds to the expectations from the [User Interface section](#user-interface);
+- The widget tests, which test that the UI behaviour corresponds to the expectations from the [User Interface section](#user-interface).

 Also, since we're going to change the Firebase security rules accordingly to the security section, we should cover these rules with the unit tests.